flamapy/flamapy_docs/framework/plugins/plugins.md

 ### pysat_diagnosis_metamodel
 Extends the PySAT plugin with diagnosis capabilities.
 Given a configuration and a test case, it computes conflict sets (minimal inconsistent subsets of constraints) and diagnoses (minimal corrections).
 Built on the QuickXPlain and FastDiag algorithms.
 [Github](https://github.com/flamapy/pysat_metamodel)

+### sharpsat_metamodel
+Provides scalable approximate model counting and almost-uniform sampling of configurations.
+It reuses the SAT CNF and relies on ApproxMC (`pyapproxmc`) and UniGen (`pyunigen`), scaling beyond the exact enumeration of the SAT/Z3 backends and the memory-bound BDD backend.
+[Github](https://github.com/flamapy/sharpsat_metamodel)